Reference Re Alberta Statutes: Background

 All bills were reserved by Lieutenant-Governor John C. Bowen.
 As a result, the federal government posed reference questions to the Supreme Court as to whether it was intra vires the provincial legislature to pass any of those measures.

 Reference to the Supreme Court of Canada

-All six members of the Court declared the subject matter of all the bills as ultra vires the province.
-In addition, the Court ruled 5-0 (Cannon J expressing no opinion) that the Alberta Social Credit Act was unconstitutional as well, as it attempted to intrude on the federal powers relating to currency, banks and banking, and trade and commerce.
+All six members of the court declared the subject matter of all the bills as ultra vires the province.
+In addition, the court ruled 5-0, (Justice Lawrence Arthur Dumoulin Cannon expressing no opinion) that the Alberta Social Credit Act was unconstitutional as well, as it attempted to intrude on the federal powers relating to currency, banks and banking, and trade and commerce.